Xero349/Data-Cleaning-and-Preparation-Project_MY-SQL/README.md

-# NOTE:
+# Note:
  Read the Screenshots in order by number.

+# Purpose:

-This project demonstrates how to perform data cleaning using MySQL Workbench and SQL.
+- This project demonstrates how to perform data cleaning using MySQL Workbench and SQL.
 The focus is on transforming a raw layoffs dataset into a clean, consistent, and analysis-ready format.

 # The objectives of this project are the following: